Introduction

 What is Risk Management?

-Operational risk management (ORM) is the practice of assessing risk and establishing risk control protocols to mitigate and reduce an organization’s risk associated with business performance and internal processes, people, and systems.
+- Operational Risk Management: Operational risk management (ORM) is the practice of managing an organization’s risks that can disrupt business operations.
+These are the risks associated with business performance and internal processes, people, and systems.
 Banks and financial institutions follow guidance from the Basel Committee on Banking Supervision (BCBS) for managing operational risk.

-Enterprise risk management (ERM) is the practice of proactively understanding and reducing the risk exposure of an enterprise, typically analyzed with a top-down approach, i.e., to primarily assess and mitigate risks at the top level of an enterprise.
-Gartner defines, enterprise risk management as the “identifying, analyzing and treating the exposures an organization faces as seen by the executive levels of management.”
-Enterprise risk may include employing risk to create opportunities for market and competitive advantage and a return on risk.
+- Enterprise Risk Management: Enterprise risk management (ERM) is the practice of proactively understanding and reducing the risk exposure of an enterprise, typically analyzed with a top-down approach, i.e., to primarily assess and mitigate risks at the top level of an enterprise.

 What are the Key Steps in Risk Management?